So, how do you set prices so you can attract the right customers as well as drive revenue?

 A plan that sets out your short-term and long-term pricing objectives can help your business work towards its goals.
 Common goals include driving revenue, increasing profit margins or building market share.
 Document your business goals and check in regularly to make sure you’re on track.

-While setting prices in line with the market can be straightforward, it can also mean letting your competitors effectively decide your pricing strategy for you, according to CommBank National Manager - Retail Industry, Jerry Macey.
+While setting prices in line with the market can be straightforward, it can also mean letting your competitors effectively decide your pricing strategy for you, according to Jerry Macey, CommBank National Manager, Retail Industry.
 By setting clear goals and measuring them, you take back some control over your pricing.

 5. Discount the right way

-If you constantly discount there is a risk that customers will think there’s always a sale on.
-This has two potential outcomes; shoppers will wait and only shop with you during sale times or they may question the quality and value of your product or brand – perhaps now seen as cheap.
+If you constantly discount, there's a risk customers will think there’s always a sale on.
+This has two potential outcomes: shoppers will wait and only shop with you during sale times or they may question the quality and value of your product or brand – perhaps now seen as cheap.
 The impact of mispricing your product or service could be damaging to your business’ brand reputation.